How Much Do Permanent Retainers Cost

 Invisalign retainer cost

-The Invisalign retainer cost is quite similar to the cost for getting permanent retainers installed, usually between $150 to $500.
+The Invisalign retainer cost is quite similar to the cost of getting permanent retainers installed, usually between $150 to $500.
 For people who care about aesthetics and maintaining the integrity and beauty of their smile, the Invisalign system may be a great option as it is nearly totally invisible and so allows you to have your orthodontic care without anyone ever noticing.

 Regardless of what you choose, it’s important to make sure that you find out what type of retainer will be best for you, your finances, and of course your emotional well-being.